 Special to GUIDON

-(Editor’s note: Banks is the U.S. Army Military Police School chaplain.)
+(Editor’s note: Banks is the Military Police regimental chaplain and ethics writer/instructor.)